noir-lang/noir/circuits/cpp/barretenberg/README.md

 ```
 mkdir build-fuzzing && cd build-fuzzing
 cmake -DTOOLCHAIN=x86_64-linux-clang -DFUZZING=ON ..
-make
+cmake --build . --parallel
 ```
 Fuzzing build turns off building tests and benchmarks, since they are incompatible with libfuzzer interface.

 To turn on address sanitizer add `-DADDRESS_SANITIZER=ON`.
 Note that address sanitizer can be used to explore crashes.
 Sometimes you might have to specify the address of llvm-symbolizer.
 You have to do it with `export ASAN_SYMBOLIZER_PATH=<PATH_TO_SYMBOLIZER>`.
 For undefined behaviour sanitizer `-DUNDEFINED_BEHAVIOUR_SANITIZER=ON`.
 Note that the fuzzer can be orders of magnitude slower with ASan (2-3x slower) or UBSan on, so it is best to run a non-sanitized build first, minimize the testcase and then run it for a bit of time with sanitizers.